BUSINESS INSIGHT // Small Business Website Checklist

 And if you’ve managed to get around to doing it, what should you include on your website?
 Is that a ‘how long is a piece of string’ sort of question or is there a definitive answer – or at least a guide – to get super busy business owners started?

 We’re glad you asked!
-Rochelle Holmes , the Managing Director of Wink Marketing in the Southern Highlands has helped shine some light on the process for us.
+Rochelle Lowe , the Managing Director of Wink Marketing in the Southern Highlands has helped shine some light on the process for us.